Comprehensive Cancer Centers of Nevada

-In 2000, the Southwest Cancer Clinical and Nevada Radiation Oncology Centers merged to expand the treatment services they provided to cancer patients.
+In 2000, the Southwest Cancer Clinic and Nevada Radiation Oncology centers merged to expand the treatment services they provided to cancer patients.
 In 2002 these two groups took on the name Comprehensive Cancer Centers of Nevada.
 The union of the hospitals, which had been operating for more than 35 years, has since expanded to include 12 treatment centers across the state.
-With branches in the different neighborhoods of Los Vegas, Henderson and Boulder City, Nevada-based cancer patients have many choices for local cancer care with the CCCN network
+With branches in the different neighborhoods of Las Vegas, Henderson and Boulder City, Nevada-based cancer patients have many choices for local cancer care with the CCCN network.

 Mesothelioma patients who choose to visit the Comprehensive Cancer Centers of Nevada may be directed to the Central Valley treatment center in Las Vegas.
 Renowned mesothelioma doctor Nicholas Vogelzang, M.D., has practiced at this campus since 2009 after directing the National Cancer Institute for five years.
 Vogelzang is one of the center’s attending oncologists, but the staff also includes a radiation oncologist and a licensed pathologist.

 Progressive medicine has been the focus of the CCCN since its founding.
-To enhance their research efforts, the centers partner with the Jonsson Comprehensive Cancer Center at UCLA.
-In 2003, they joined UCLA’s Translational Oncology Research International Network to specially focus on the evaluation of new therapeutic drugs and treatment methods.
+To enhance its research efforts, it partners with the Jonsson Comprehensive Cancer Center at UCLA.
+In 2003, it joined UCLA’s Translational Oncology Research International Network to specially focus on the evaluation of new therapeutic drugs and treatment methods.
 Each year CCCN conducts more than 150 Phase I, Phase II and Phase III clinical trials.
-As of August 2011, more than 180 active clinical trials were in place, including a “Randomized Phase II Study Of Maintenance Pemetrexed Versus Observation For Patients With Malignant Pleural Mesothelioma Without Progression After First Line Chemotherapy.”